canonical/github-runner-operator/docs/index.md

 See [charm architecture](https://charmhub.io/github-runner/docs/charm-architecture) for more information.

+The charm also supports observability through the optional `cos-agent` integration.
+Metrics and logs about the runners and the charm itself are collected and sent to the [Canonical Observability Stack](https://charmhub.io/topics/canonical-observability-stack) for analysis and visualisation.

 This charm will make operating GitHub self-hosted runners simple and straightforward for DevOps or SRE teams through Juju's clean interface.

 The charm enforces a set of GitHub repository settings as best practice.
 This is planned to be opt-in in the future.
 See [How to comply with repository policies](https://charmhub.io/github-runner/docs/repo-policy).